piebro/openstreetmap-statistics/README.md

 The plots and tables are organized in topics and questions I asked myself about OpenStreetMap.
 My motivation for this project was that I couldn't find some statistics I was interested in or that the data was outdated.
 That's why I created these statistics, which are easily updatable with a simple script run locally or with GitHub actions.

-There is also a notebook to create [custom plots](https://piebro.github.io/openstreetmap-statistics/jupyter_lite/retro/notebooks/?path=custom_plots_browser.ipynb) with the data in a browser.
-You can use [this](https://github.com/piebro/openstreetmap-statistics/blob/master/src/custom_data_and_plots.ipynb) notebook if you want to create custom data with custom plots locally.

 I'm experimenting with a [website](https://piebro.github.io/openstreetmap-statistics/src/questions) to show the statistics.
 Many plots are still missing, but I might migrate them in the future and change it as the default starting page.

 ## Methodology